Skip to main content

 9. Pin your project on the map of North Ayrshire by zooming in (using the plus and minus buttons on the top left of the map or your mouse's roller) and clicking on the location of your project.
 The more you zoom in, the more detailed the map location will be (down to an individual street or building if you want!), or you can just pin the project over the town you're working in if that is a better fit with what you're doing.
 You can also click and drag the map to find the right place to put your pin.

-10. In the 'Tell us more about your organisation' box, you can provide any additional information about who you are and what you do to support your application.
-This might include mentioning how you are constituted, if relevant, or any other information including links to your social media for people to find out more.
+10. In the 'Location additional info' box, you can provide any additional information about the project and why it's happening in the place it is.
+You can also use this to provide information about your organisation, how you're constituted and what you're aiming to achieve as a group.
 Again, check the Criteria and Themes for the PB you’re applying to to ensure that you’ve covered off all the information your application will be reviewed against once the application phase ends.

 Finally, click the tick box to confirm that you have read, understand and agree to the Terms and Conditions (including the funding criteria) and Privacy Policy, then hit 'Create Investment' to submit your application!

-We have produced a more detailed guide with photos below, and if you need any further support with your Arts & culture application please contact artsandcultureteam@north-ayrshire.gov.uk
+We have produced a more detailed guide with photos below, and if you need any further support with your application please contact participatorybudgeting@north-ayrshire.gov.uk.

 For other applications (youth/locality), you can contact participatorybudgeting@north-ayrshire.gov.uk